 I mean there’s being thorough and there’s taking the …

 I did refrain from getting annoyed at the two women in front of me who somehow didn’t realise that they would have to go through airport security and spent an extra ten minutes sorting through their bags to separate all their electronics, toiletries and everything else.
-Okay, I did get annoyed a bit, they were adding even more time to an already lengthy process! this isn’t really rocket science people!
+Okay, I did get annoyed a bit, their blissful self indulgent ignorance was adding even more time to an already lengthy process!
+Bad enough in a normal airport but Israel is not the place for this, it isn’t really rocket science people!

 Eventually it was my turn and I placed all my electronic devices and chargers (already separated into their own stuff sacks) into the plastic tray, everything out of my pockets (already held in my hand) next to them, then laid my carry on luggage on top.